-- Fireworks started an estimated 31,302 fires in 2022, according to the National Fire Protection Association (NFPA), causing \$109 million in direct property damage. - Youths under the age of 15 accounted for 28 percent of the estimated 2022 injuries, NFPA reports. - A standard Homeowners Insurance policy covers fire damage to your home and property and liability protection if others suffer damages or injuries.
+- Fireworks started an estimated 32,302 fires in 2023, according to the National Fire Protection Association (NFPA), causing \$142 million in direct property damage. - Youths under the age of 15 accounted for 32 percent of the estimated 2023 injuries, NFPA reports. - A standard Homeowners Insurance policy covers fire damage to your home and property and liability protection if others suffer damages or injuries.

-BOISE, ID, July 2, 2024 - The Fourth of July is a celebration for millions of Americans.
+BOISE, ID, July 3, 2025 - The Fourth of July is a celebration for millions of Americans.
 Picnics, barbecues and fireworks displays are all part of the festivities.
 The NW Insurance Council joins local public safety officials in reminding people that Independence Day can be dangerous, however, if safety is not a top priority.

-"We urge people to be aware of local ordinances that may limit or prohibit setting off fireworks in your community, and to take necessary safety precautions to protect children, pets and your property as you celebrate this 4th of July," said NW Insurance Council President Kenton Brine.
-"While you're making plans to celebrate, it's also a good time to check with your insurance company or agent to make sure you have adequate insurance coverage in case of an accident that results in injuries to people or damage to property."
+"We urge people to check local ordinances before setting off fireworks in your community.
+We also urge everyone to take safety precautions to protect children, pets and your property as you celebrate this 4th of July," said NW Insurance Council President Kenton Brine.
+"It's also a good idea to check with your insurance company or agent to make sure you have adequate insurance coverage in case of an accident that results in injuries to people or damage to property."

-Carelessness or lack of knowledge can lead to a spoiled holiday or, even worse, severe injuries or property damage.
+Carelessness or inexperience can lead to a spoiled holiday or, even worse, severe injuries or property damage.
 Many communities across the Northwest have enacted ordinances prohibiting all personal use of fireworks or limiting the types of fireworks and/or the times during which they can be used - and some of those restrictions could be changed or updated during dry, hot summer weather conditions.
 It's a good idea to check with your local fire or law enforcement officials to know the laws in your area.